Qumulo/docs/administrator-guide/s3-api/supported-s3-functionality-known-limits.md

 </tbody>
 </table>

-{% include note.html content="If all objects in a bucket are under the same directory (none of the object keys have the slash [`/`] character in them), the maximum number of objects in the bucket is limited to the maximum number of files in a directory.
+{% include note.html content="If all objects in a bucket are under the same directory&mdash;none of the object keys have the slash (`/`) character in them&mdash;the maximum number of objects in the bucket is limited to the maximum number of files in a directory.
 For more information, see [Supported Configurations and Known Limits for Qumulo Core](../getting-started-qumulo-core/supported-configurations-known-limits.html)." %}

 ### Limits for S3 Objects